 Table of Contents

-The exact prevalence of psychological factors that are clearly affecting patients with medical conditions is unknown but is believed to be higher than the prevalence of other somatic disorders.
+The prevalence of psychological factors that affect patients with medical conditions is unclear; however, it is believed to be higher than that of other somatic disorders.

-Children are more likely to develop certain psychological tendencies against a medical condition that is chronic and severe.
-Additionally, adults might choose to ignore certain life-threatening symptoms such as acute chest pain in a high-risk patient for coronary artery disease either because they are in denial or because they have comorbid depression.
+Children are more likely to develop psychological tendencies against medical conditions that are chronic and severe.
+Additionally, adults may choose to ignore certain life-threatening symptoms, such as acute chest pain, especially if they are patients prone to coronary artery disease.
+This could stem from either their being in denial or due to comorbid depression.

-Some medical illness provoke psychological affections as there is interactions of body and mind.
-It is important to differentiate between the presence of a psychological reason behind delayed treatment, financial condition, employment status, relationships and cultural differences.
-Some patients with certain medical illnesses might first choose to perform certain spiritual activities hoping the symptoms might improve before they seek medical attention.
-Therefore, certain behaviors that arise from beliefs should not be mistaken for a psychological issue that is adversely affecting a given medical condition.
+Some medical illnesses provoke psychological affections as there are interactions between the body and mind.
+It is important to differentiate between the presence of a psychological reason behind the delayed treatment, such as financial conditions, employment status, relationships, and cultural differences, and the presence of a mental disorder.
+Some patients with certain medical conditions may first choose to perform spiritual activities hoping for symptoms to subside before seeking medical attention.
+Therefore, behavioral patterns that arise from spiritual beliefs should not be mistaken for a psychological issue that is adversely affecting a given medical condition.

 Clinical Presentation of Psychological Factors Affecting Other Medical Conditions

-Patients should have a medical symptom or condition in addition to certain psychological or behavioral factors that are adversely affecting their medical condition for this diagnosis to be made.
-Examples of these behaviors include an intentionally delayed presentation to the emergency department in a patient with acute coronary syndrome or poor adherence to prescribed medications.
+Patients should display a medical symptom or condition in addition to certain psychological or behavioral factors that are adversely affecting their medical condition for this diagnosis to be made.
+Examples of such behavior could be an intentional delay in the presentation of a patient with acute coronary syndrome to the emergency department, or poor adherence to prescribed medications.

-The described behaviors should would constitute an additional health risk to the patient’s current medical condition.
-This increased risk might be attributed to the effects of these risky behaviors on the disease’s pathophysiology and should be associated with symptoms’ precipitation or exacerbation.
+These behavioral patterns constitute an additional health risk to the patient’s current medical condition.
+This risk may be attributed to the effects of such high-risk behavior on the pathophysiology of the disease and should, therefore, be associated with the precipitation or exacerbation of symptoms.

 Diagnostic Criteria for Psychological Factors Affecting Other Medical Conditions

-To confirm the presence of psychological factors that are adversely affecting a patient with an established medical condition, one can either use the DSM-5 criteria or the Diagnostic Criteria for Psychosomatic Research.
-DSM-5 criteria are stricter and might miss some cases but are more widely accepted by psychiatrists.
+To confirm the presence of psychological factors that adversely affect a patient with an established medical condition, the DSM-5 criteria or the Diagnostic Criteria for Psychosomatic Research may be used.
+Although the DSM-5 criteria are stricter, they are more widely accepted by psychiatrists.

-The DSM-5 criteria of psychological factors affecting other medical conditions include the following:
+The DSM-5 criteria of psychological factors affecting other medical conditions can be used in the following scenarios:

-- The established presence of a medical condition in the patient other than mental condition.
+- The presence of a medical condition in the patient other than a mental condition has been established

-- The presence of certain psychological or behavioral factors that are clearly and adversely affecting the patient’s medical condition.This will exacerbate the medical illness or delay the recovery or interfere with the treatment.
+- The patient presents with psychological or behavioral factors that are clearly and adversely affecting his medical condition and can exacerbate illness, delay recovery, or interfere with treatment

-- These behaviors should not be better explained by panic disorder, major depressive disorder, or other mental disorders.
+- The behavioral traits are not better explained as panic disorders, major depressive disorders, or other mental disorders.

-When the presence of psychological factors affecting a medical condition in a patient is confirmed, it is important to note the severity of these factors.
-The severity should be classified based on the degree of risk the behavior might have on the patient’s condition.
-The severity of the behavior can be mild, moderate, severe or extreme.
+When the presence of psychological factors affecting a medical condition in a patient is confirmed, it is important to note the severity of these factors; these factors can be classified as mild, moderate, severe, or extreme, based on the degree of risk posed by the particular behavior.

-The most common psychological factors include abnormal coping styles, denial of symptoms, poor adherence to medical treatment, maladaptive health behaviors.
-Patients might stop taking their medicines because they are in denial, because they want to achieve other goals such as losing weight in a diabetic patient who is on insulin, or because they are having problems coping with the illness.
+The most common psychological factors include abnormal coping styles, denial of symptoms, poor adherence to medical treatment, and maladaptive health behavior.
+Patients may stop medicating either because they are in denial, or want to achieve other goals such as weight loss (a diabetic patient on insulin), or are having problems coping with an illness.

 Certain psychological factors might be also associated with recurrent exacerbations of a medical condition.
-For instance, anxiety induced asthma might be prominent in a child who is newly diagnosed with asthma.
+For instance, anxiety-induced asthma might be prominent in a child newly diagnosed with asthma.

-The different psychological factors we described might have a direct effect on diseases with clear pathophysiology mechanisms such as diabetes, might exacerbate functional syndromes such as migraines, or might cause idiopathic symptoms in the patient.
-Non-specific abdominal pain is common in children and might be caused by some psychological factors.
+The psychological factors described here may have a direct effect on diseases with a clear pathophysiological mechanism such as diabetes.
+They may also exacerbate functional syndromes such as migraines or cause idiopathic symptoms in the patient.
+For example, non-specific abdominal pain is common in children and may be caused due to psychological factors.

-It is important to differentiate between the mere presence of psychological factors in a patient with a medical condition and having a medical condition that is known to “cause” abnormal behaviors and mental illness.
+It is important to differentiate between the mere presence of psychological factors in a patient with a medical condition and actually having a medical condition that is known to cause abnormal behavior and mental illness.
 For instance, Cushing syndrome has been associated with psychosis.
-Systemic lupus erythematosus can cause mild psychiatric abnormalities related to mood disorders or might cause psychosis.
+Systemic lupus erythematosus can cause mild psychiatric abnormalities related to mood disorders or may cause psychosis.

-Seizure’s disorders should be excluded reliably as they can cause certain abnormal behaviors that might be interrupted as psychogenic.
-Somatic symptom disorder should be also excluded in patients with medical conditions as one recent study has found that patients with a recent myocardial infarction are more likely to suffer from somatic symptom disorder compared to the general population.
+Seizures as disorders should be excluded reliably as they can cause abnormal behavior that could be interpreted as psychogenic.
+Somatic symptom disorder should be also excluded in patients with medical conditions, as a study has found that patients recently diagnosed with myocardial infarctions are more likely to suffer from somatic symptom disorder compared to the general population.

-Psychosis can also be triggered by medical disorders such as stroke, migraine, CNS tumors, infections, and other endocrine disorders.
+Psychosis can also be triggered by strokes, migraines, CNS tumors, infections, and endocrine disorders.

-Illness anxiety disorder is a condition that is characterized by severe anxiety that is distressing to the patient and causes him or her significant impairment in daily function.
-The anxiety should be about having a certain medical condition that is not present.
+Illness anxiety disorder is a condition that is characterized by severe anxiety that is distressing to the patient and causes significant impairment in daily function.
+The anxiety is about developing a certain medical condition that is not currently present.

 Treatment of Psychological Factors Affecting Other Medical Conditions

 Patients should be counseled about how psychological factors might affect their condition.
-Cognitive behavioral therapy might be useful in such patients and the aim should be about understanding why the patient is showing such behavior and focus on changing the patient’s beliefs and ideas about his or her condition.
+Cognitive behavioral therapy might be useful and the physician should aim to understand the underlying cause of the behavior and focus on changing the patient’s beliefs and ideas pertaining to their condition.

 Medical treatment of anxiety in a patient with hypertension or asthma is reasonable.
-For instance, the use of beta-blockers in an anxious patient who also has hypertension is good for two reasons:
+For instance, the use of beta blockers in an anxious patient who also has hypertension can be indicated for two reasons:

 Patients who show signs of failed coping with their illness should be offered group therapy.
-When the patient meets other people with a similar or same condition, he or she will have a better understanding of the condition and this can help with coping.
+Upon meeting other people with similar conditions, they tend to better understand their own condition, which may help them cope better.